 - Your name and address for correspondence

 - The information you would like to access – please be as specific as possible to help us deal with your request quickly

-- The format by which you would like to receive the information e.g. inspection at TVCA’s Offices, as paper copy or via e-mail.
+- The format by which you would like to receive the information e.g. inspection at the Combined Authority offices, as paper copy or via e-mail

 All requests must be clearly marked as an FOI request and addressed to:

 Tees Valley Combined Authorty

 Fax No: (01642) 632001